Home » Blog » 23 Decluttering Ideas That Will Create Space In Your Home + Life

 Clear out your handbag or wallet

 How much clutter are you carrying around every day?
-Probably more than you realise.
+Probably more than you realize.
 Go through your handbag or your wallet and see how much lighter you feel.

 Let go of something that you’re never going to fix